floatdrop/jsot-bh/readme.md

  * `ctx.apply` returning compiled string with HTML.
 Use `ctx.process` for getting `json`.
  * BEM identifier should not contain `\\"` parts, but can contain `"`.
- * JSOTBH.match does not accept objects as "multiple" matchers definition, use chaining instead.
  * Loop detection deprecated.

 ## API